cidicles/charybdis/readme.md

 # Charybdis
-Simple Hapi backend with JWT.
-To be paired with Scylla.
+Backend with JWT.
+To be paired with [Scylla](https://github.com/cidicles/scylla).

 #### Migrations
 `knex migrate:make Datastructure`